herrera-ignacio/cybersecurity-handbook/lectures/hipaa-training/README.md

 A person or organization (other than a member of covered entity's workforce) using or disclosing individually identifiable health information to perform or provide functions, activities, or services for a covered entity.
 These functions, activities, or services include claims processing, data anyltics, utilziation review, and billing.

+### Cyber Attacks

+* Know different types of malwares.
+* Know different types of malware delivery (phishing, malvertising, insidet threats, removable devices)

+### HIPAA Breach Notification Rules

+According to HHS, a breach is any type of impermissible use or disclosure under Privacy Rule (PHI/PII).

+There is different levels of breach notifications based on data involved on the breach:

+* Individual
+* Media (> 500 individuals affected)
+* HHS Secretary